dermusikman/sonicpi.vim/README.md

 ### Features

+There are two commands in Normal mode:

+`<leader>r` - send buffer to sonicpi

+`<leader>S` - send stop message to sonicpi

-Presently, the only significant features are the addition of the sonicpi filetype (autoloaded when opening a file ending in `.pi`), buggy autocompletion for Sonic Pi terms, and the use of Ruby syntax highlighting by default.
+Beyond that, the only significant features are the addition of the sonicpi filetype (autoloaded when opening a file ending in `.pi`), buggy autocompletion for Sonic Pi terms, and the use of Ruby syntax highlighting by default.

 ### TODO